 “So, how exactly does one actually do this ‘Stoic’ thing?” - Multiple posters on r/stoicism

-Much ink has been spilled on the topic of what Stoics believe, and why.
-But that merely sets the table for what truly matters: The actual application of the philosophy.
+Much has been written on the topic of what Stoics believe, and why, but that merely sets the table for what truly matters: The actual application of the philosophy.
 Because it is far too easy to continually educate and ruminate and contemplate without actually doing anything useful, I want to help minimize the gap between thought and action as much as possible by providing a short guide of practical things one can actually do to bring one’s philosophy out of the world of the theoretical into the moment where we actually live.

 A note on the presentation: I have broken this book into several small essays of about a page apiece - one per practice.
 They are collected in two sections: Practices specifically suggested by noted Stoics, and practices that were not specifically suggested, but that some may find helpful.